Fermin-Garcia/EduTrends/README.md

 - Production:
 # Link to google form `https://forms.gle/ewZwvsauLAUZXGkD9`
-    After completing the form ypu can run the following in the command line `python3 production.py`
+#### After completing the form you can run the following in the command line
+`python3 production.py`
-    This will pull the latest data in the google form sheet and will give a predicted proability of being high risk.
+#### This will pull the latest data in the google form sheet and will give a predicted proability of being high risk.
 If you fill out the form the student id is a fictious alpha numeric number.

 ## Data Dictionary